VHS Cassette transfers to DVD | Hi8 Conversions | 8mm film transfers

 2. Frame rate - i.e. the number of frames flashed on a display screen per second.
 It's usually 30 for standard definition video; up to 60 (interlaced or progressive) for HD; and 24 frames per second for cinema.
 Old film - Super 8, Regular 8 or 16mm - had all kinds of frame rates from 9 frames per second to 24.

 You can reduce video frame rates to 20 or 15 fps if you want to keep the video file small - but the movie may look a little jumpy.
-Where file size is critical, you can make a big reduction by reducing your video frame rate but its generally best to keep it at (or increase it to) 30.
+Where file size is critical, you can make a big reduction by reducing your video frame rate but its generally best to keep it at (or increase it to) 30 - or 60p for some HD.

 3. Data or Bit Rate: If frame size is like the diameter of a pipe, data or bit rate is the speed of the flow.
 A standard DVD pushes pictures onto the screen at an average of around 7Mbps (megabits per second); a YouTube video may use 2 or 3Mbps; Cable TV HD may be around 15Mbps; Blu-ray disks 30Mbps.